gateio/gateapi-go/docs/SpotApi.md

 > SpotFee GetFee(ctx, optional)

-Query user trading fee rates
+Query user trading fee rates.

 This API is deprecated in favour of new fee retrieving API `/wallet/fee`.